rspurgeon/cp-rspurgeon-avro-schema-reg-review/README.md

 * Move the Scheam Registry Developer Guide into the SR code repository, or elswehwere labeled,to prevent a user from thinking they are reading the more developer specific documentation.

+* Improve search term results in Confluent Documentation search to increase relevance.

+* Withouth much thought to implementation difficulty, A "virtual" route could be added to the SR HTTP Service to bridge the terminiology between SR and Kafka.
+For instance, a `topics` route could be added that provides the Key/Value schema data as a pair instead of them being under `subjects` with independent names.

 ### Notes
 [Full notes from project here](NOTES.md)